BabylonJS/OldDocumentationSite/content/features/PGsupport/Playground.md

 # The Playground

 The place to try out coding with Babylon.js.
 Experimenting and changing any code in the playground and clicking on the **Run** button will not affect any original code in the playground you currently using.
-Original code can be restored by refreshing the broweser.
+Original code can be restored by refreshing the browser.
+You can write the code in Javascript or Typescript.
+In the case of Typescript the URL must contain **ts.html**  after www.babylonjs-playground.com for the code to be recognised as Typescript.
+The playground software compiles the code to Javascript, in the background, before rendering.

 ## Overview